Serre weights and Breuil's lattice conjecture in dimension three: Introduction

-Next, we show that the first two items of Theorem \ref{intro:submod} applied to $\tau$ and its dual in the case of lower alcove defect zero weights imply Theorem \ref{intro:submod}(\ref{intro:sat}) in the case of lower alcove defect zero weights.
+Next, we show that the first two items of Theorem \ref{intro:submod} applied to $R$ and its dual in the case of lower alcove defect zero weights imply Theorem \ref{intro:submod}(\ref{intro:sat}) in the case of lower alcove defect zero weights.
 From this starting point, an inductive argument proves Theorem \ref{intro:submod}(\ref{intro:sat}), thus concluding the proof of Theorem \ref{intro:submod}.

 \emph{Acknowledgments:} We would like to thank Christophe Breuil, James Humphreys, and Cornelius Pillen for many helpful conversations.
 We would also like to thank Matthew Emerton, Toby Gee, and Florian Herzig for their support, guidance, and for comments on an earlier draft of this paper.
-We would like to thank the Institut Henri Poincar\'e for its hospitality during the final stages of the project.
+Part of this work was carried out while the authors were visiting the Institut Henri Poincar\'e and the Mathematisches Forschungsinstitut Oberwolfach, and we would like to thank these institutions for their hospitality.
+BLH acknowedges support from the National Science Foundation under grant Nos.~DMS-1128155, DMS-1802037 and the Alfred P. Sloan Foundation.
+DL was supported by the National Science Foundation under agreements Nos.~DMS-1128155 and DMS-1703182 and an AMS-Simons travel grant.
+Finally, the authors express their utmost gratitude to the anonymous referee, for his or her meticulous and patient reading of several versions of this paper.
+The reports were invaluable in helping us to improve the quality, precision, and clarity of this paper.